-We often hear this question voiced from well-meaning folks and there’s not a simple answer just like Luke is not a simple child.
-Luke is my special needs son, and I love him dearly.
-I have fought for him to have the best he can possibly have for his circumstances.
-I have gone above and beyond to make sure that he is comfortable and stable in life because the truth of Luke’s world is that he does not live with mild handicaps – he lives with major handicaps – handicaps that most normal people will never understand: physical, mental, gross motor skills, and emotional handicaps that I, his mother, don’t fully understand at times; however, I allow for the fact that I don’t understand, and I seek to make his world one full of stability and love.
-At a routine twenty week appointment while pregnant with him I was told that his brain was so full of cerebral spinal fluid that I should consider abortion because it was highly unlikely that he would make it to birth, and if miraculously he did, he would probably die in my arms.
+As a family with a special needs child, we often hear this question from well-meaning folks, and there’s not a simple answer just like Luke is not a simple child.
+Luke is my severely handicapped son, and I love him dearly.
+I have fought for him to have the best he can possibly have in his circumstances.
+I have gone above and beyond to make sure that he is comfortable and stable in life because the truth of Luke’s world is that he does not live with mild handicaps – he lives with major handicaps – handicaps most regularly functioning people will never understand: physical, mental, and emotional limitations along with lacking in gross motor skills.
+Even I, his mother, don’t fully understand at times; however, I allow for the fact that I don’t understand as I seek to make his world one full of stability and love.
+At a routine twenty week appointment while pregnant with him I was told that his brain was so full of cerebral spinal fluid that I should consider abortion because it was highly unlikely he would make it to birth, and if miraculously he did, he would probably die in my arms.
 Luke and I have been fighting ever since.

 Luke is now ten years old, a complete miracle who continues to shock and amaze even the most skeptical of experts.
-His brain continues to enlarge.
+His brain continues to enlarge and develop.
 He continues to progress.
-His sight in one eye is near perfect.
-He has begun to say a few words.
-All of this progress being accomplished, Luke is still and will always be a much more difficult child to care for than my others.
-He is a ten year old in diapers.
+His eye sight is better than anyone ever would have predicted it would be.
+He has begun to say a few words; however, even with his continued progress and accomplishments, Luke is still and will always be a much more difficult child to care for than my other children are.
+He is a twelve year old in diapers.
 Full time diapers.
-He can speak a handful of words to get his point across such as “more” “all done” and “juice.”
+He can speak a handful of words to get his point across such as “more” “all done” and “juice” and eat.
 He walks, with assistance, but not for long distances.
-He becomes extremely agitated with anything new – new people, new environments, new foods, or new videos to name a few which make exposure to anything a tiring and exasperating experience for his immediate family.
-When I say he becomes agitated, I mean specifically he usually screams “ALL DONE!” until that new is replaced with something old and familiar which is why taking Luke anywhere is an overwhelming task for all involved.
+He becomes extremely agitated with anything new such as new people, new environments, new foods, or new videos to name a few which make exposure to anything new a tiring and exasperating experience for his immediate family.
+When I say he becomes agitated, I mean specifically he screams “ALL DONE!” until the new is replaced with something old and familiar which is why taking Luke anywhere is an overwhelming task for all involved.

 Luke, the Skittle Monster

-In order to keep him pacified on the car ride home we had to frantically pick up McDonalds and feed him, slowly, bite by bite lest we hear the dreaded “ALL DONE!” or worse yet, ear piercing screams for the thirty minute car ride.
+In order to keep him pacified on the car ride home we frantically stopped at McDonalds to pick up food and then fed him, slowly, bite by bite lest we hear the dreaded “ALL DONE!” or worse yet, ear piercing screams for the thirty minute car ride.
 Once home, we hosed him down, again, with multiple wash cloths, scrubbed the entire bench seat in the van (which still has remnants of ketchup and mustard forever etched into the fabric) brought him to his room, closed his bed, and popped in a video which he was entirely too happy to see.
+Then all breathed a huge sigh of relief.
 That’s our reality with Luke for about 2 hours.
-Imagine an actual family vacation with him, in our trailer, or worse yet, a hotel room.
+Imagine an actual family vacation with him, in our travel trailer, or worse yet, a hotel room.

 I also wrote this as a guest post for the blog www.livingloud.org.
 Check it out.
 Great story, great people, fantastic mission.